Janinemasunzu/JavaScript_Selections_Loops/README.md

 2. Write a `if/else` selection statement inside the body of the the loop that checks the following:
    - If the number is divisible by 3, then console.log `'FIZZ'`
    - If the number is divisible by 5, then console.log `'BUZZ'`
-   - If the number is divisible by both 3 and 5, then console.log `'FIZZBUZZ'`
+   - If the number is divisible by both 3 and 5, then console.log `'`FIZZBUZZ'

 Ex: `15` would print `'FIZZBUZZ'`, `33` would print `'FIZZ'`, and `35` would print `'BUZZ'`